EU Climate Kic supports Stork research on scaling-up the production of green hydrogen

 Consequently, Climate-KIC has awarded Stork with an extra funding to execute this GE2H2 study.

 Stork's commitment to hydrogen

 With its more than 190 years of industrial experience and innovation, Stork is committed to play its leading role in the energy transition and the development of the hydrogen economy.
 This is reflected by our involvement in hydrogen initiatives.
-Stork is:

 - founder and chairman of the Hydrogen Green Energy Economics Northern Netherlands Network HYDROGREENN, with 180 partners